 Lantana is beloved for its bright flowers that last all summer long and for its reputation as an easy-care shrub.
-Unfortunately, even lantana can get diseases and need gardener care.
-Many times the disease results from inappropriate cultural care.
+Unfortunately, even lantana can get diseases and needs gardener care.
+Many times, the disease results from inappropriate cultural care.
 Read on for a discussion of lantana plant diseases and tips for treating diseases in lantana.

 Diseases of Lantana Plants